SHOP ALL PRODUCTS NOW

 What is the “entourage effect”?

-The entourage effect is the term used to describe the theory that cannabis compounds work synergistically to be more effective than when they are isolated.
+The entourage effect is the term used to describe the theory that various cannabis compounds work synergistically to be more effective.

-Terpenes can enhance the effects of cannabinoids, such as intensifying the psychoactive properties of THC oil or other products, or elevating CBD’s anti-anxiety effects.
+Terpenes can enhance the effects of cannabinoids, such as intensifying the psychoactive properties of THC oil or elevating CBD’s anti-anxiety effects.

 Another example of the entourage effect can be found in terpenes’ ability to control how much THC crosses the blood-brain barrier.
 This influences how powerful the “high” may be.